Flexera logo

 Snowflake Intent-Driven Governance (Source: Snowflake)

 Kleinerman wrapped up the semantic governance segment by discussing the Open Semantic Interchange (OSI) standard.
 It’s an open format for sharing semantic models across data tools so context can move between platforms without being locked into any single vendor’s proprietary representation.
 OSI now has 50+ participating vendors, including Atlan, Collibra, dbt Labs, Databricks, ThoughtSpot, Informatica, BlackRock and more.
-This is far more valuable for enterprise operating mixed stacks than the majority of headline product releases.
+For enterprises running mixed stacks, this is more practically valuable than most headline product releases.

 Open Semantic Interchange (OSI) participant ecosystem slide showing 50-plus vendors at Snowflake Summit 2026 showing 50-plus participating vendors